 That's because of the way the AirTag works in the first place.
 Aside from your iPhone it's not able to form a constant connection with another device.
 That means you are reliant upon random iPhones pinging the location of the AirTag when they encounter it.
 No random iPhones, no ping, and that means no up-to-date location data if an AirTag has moved since it's last know position.

 In short, it's not designed to track people.
 Aware that "bad actors" might try to use the AirTag as a tracker, Apple has also built-in features to combat unwanted tracking where possible.

-After a set period - currently three days, although that could change via a software update in the future - the AirTag will start beeping once a day when disconnected from its owner's device to alert those nearby that it's there to be found (this can be disabled for other members in your iCloud Family).
+After a set period - it was previously three days, but has since moved to a random time between 8 and 24 hours - the AirTag will start beeping once a day when disconnected from its owner's device to alert those nearby that it's there to be found (this can be disabled for other members in your iCloud Family).